-9. Once the dry ingredients are combined a ‘well’ can be made in the centre for adding the liquid ingredients.
-Use a metal spatula knife not a spoon.
-It is important not to over mix because it causes too much gluten to be developed in the dough that will result in tough, dry scones on baking.
+9. Once the dry ingredients are combined, a ‘well’ can be made in the centre for adding the liquid ingredients.
+Use a metal spatula knife, not a spoon.
+It is important not to over mix because it causes too much gluten to be developed in the dough, resulting in tough, dry scones on baking.

-10. Make sure the temperature is high and the oven is hot for making making scones.
+10. Make sure the temperature is high, and the oven is hot for making scones.

 Self-raising flour 3 cups

 An egg mixed or milk for glazing the top

 Strawberry or Raspberry jam 250 grams